Androl404/raypong/README.md

 **Raypong** is a simple ping-pong game which allows two users to play a ping-pong game together, sharing the keyboard.
 The ball will be faster and faster and the user will need to be quick in order to win the game.

 > [!WARNING]
 > **THIS SOFTWARE IS UNFINISHED AND IS NOT STABLE.
-DO NOT USE IT IN PRODUCTION!!!
-I am not responsible for anything that might happen to you!**
+USE IT CAREFULLY!!!
+The author is not responsible for anything that might happen to you and your system!**

 ### Key-bindings